-Peace, and the Weight of Memory
+Peace, and the weight of memory

 Now settled as journalists in Delhi—a city that, over the past decade, has become more than just a workplace or a postal address—we’ve built a life shaped by the rhythm of headlines and deadlines, late-night edits and early morning coffees.
 Delhi, with all its noise and nuance, has become a kind of chosen belonging.
 But Mumbai is different.
 In Mumbai, there are roots.
 There’s family and friendship, and memories tucked into every lane.

 He found the sentiment endearing—the idea of turning an ordinary night into something quietly meaningful.
 And in that moment, it struck me too: how far we’ve come, not just as individuals but as a country.
 Once, an evening like this—a leisurely dinner overlooking the Taj Mahal Palace—felt aspirational, almost cinematic.
-Now, it sits within reach, part of life’s rhythm.
+Now, it sits within reach.
 The extraordinary woven into the everyday.

-The evening ended with a soft rain, the kind that Mumbai is known for.
-As we drove from the city’s southern tip back to my parents’ home in the suburbs, the streets shimmered with reflections, the moment stretching out like a sigh.
+The evening ended with a soft rain, the kind Mumbai is known for.
+As we drove from the city’s southern tip back to my parents’ home in the suburbs, the streets shimmered with reflections.
+The moment stretched out like a sigh—unhurried, luminous, full.

-They say the gut is the first to know when something is wrong.
+They say the gut knows before the mind can make sense of things.
 Mine had already begun its silent protest.
-It wasn’t just the horror of what had happened.
-It was the fear of what might still unfold.
+It wasn’t just the horror of what had happened—it was the fear of what might still unfold.

-For many who’ve grown up in more peaceful decades, war is a story from another time.
-But for those of us who remember the early ’90s—or the tension and fear of the Kargil conflict in 1999—this unease is all too familiar.
-The tremor in the breath, the ache that finds its way into your bones, the weight of knowing that peace is not permanent.
-It’s a thread—easily frayed, easily forgotten.
+For many who came of age in quieter decades, war is a story from another time.
+But for those of us who remember the early ’90s—or the tension and breathlessness of the Kargil conflict in 1999—this unease is all too familiar.
+The tremor in the breath.
+The ache that settles deep in the bones.
+The knowledge that peace, however cherished, is never permanent.
+It is a thread—fragile, fraying, too easily forgotten.

 I was seven when the Kargil War began.
 We were living in Dehradun then, a leafy, quiet town known for its boarding schools and military cantonments.
 Many of my classmates were army children.

-I remember it was recess when Aditya was called out of class.
-We were busy unwrapping tiffins, licking jam off our fingers, discussing who got first go on the swing.
+I remember it was break time when Aditya was called out of class.
+We were busy unwrapping tiffins, licking jam off our fingers, arguing over who got first go on the swing.
 His departure was quiet.
 Later, we learnt his father had been martyred.
-That was the day I learnt that war wasn’t just on television or tucked into the columns of the newspaper.
-It wasn’t something distant.
+That was the day I realised that war wasn’t just on television, or confined to the sombre columns of the newspaper.
 It could enter your classroom.
 It could sit beside you at lunch.

 To this day, I associate aloo ka paratha—one of my favourite comfort foods that I eat at home in Delhi—with that moment.
 With the confusion of a child, the silence that followed, and the realisation that not all stories have happy endings.